jorasmhj/db-mongo-migration/README.md

 Replace `[name]` with the name of your migration.
 This will create a new migration file in the `migrations` directory.

 #### Options
-- `-n, -native`: Create migration file for native Mongo DB operation.
+- `-n, -native`: Create migration file for native Mongo DB operation (WIP).

 Without option -n, it will create a file with following content: